 Australian Consumer Law regulators have developed a set of resources for teachers to assist in teaching consumer and financial literacy in Australian schools for Years 5 to 10.
 The resources have been mapped to the National Consumer and Financial Literacy Framework and the Australian curriculum.

 Visit Resources and guides for teachers - Australian Consumer Law.

 ASIC and the Australian Competition and Consumer Commission (ACCC) have developed multimedia classroom activities to help teenagers navigate the costs of mobile phones and their consumer rights.

-Visit the Helping students be mobile savvy page on the ACCC website.
+Visit Helping students be mobile savvy - ACCC.